 Email Security Tips

-A lot of our friends have recently had their email accounts hacked.
+Many people and organizations have their email accounts hacked daily.
 Most of the time it's usually for the purpose of sending spam.
-Captain Tom has compiled a list of helpful tips to protect yourself and your family from those who'll abuse your email account.
-Here's our suggestions:
+Here's a list of helpful tips to protect yourself and your family from those who'll abuse your email account.
+These are suggestions for internet security:

 - Use strong passwords and change it frequently, usually every 2 to 4 weeks.